RP Photonics logo

 How can I be sure that our information is well protected?

-The customers' trust is one of the essentials for any consultant.
+The clients' trust is one of the essentials for any consultant.
 He would therefore have to be both ruthless and stupid to sell confidential information to third parties.
 (Would you trust anyone who makes such offers?
 Guess for how long such a consultant would survive!)
 Be assured that the person behind RP Photonics is neither ruthless nor stupid, and will protect his high reputation by strictly maintaining highest standards.

 Note that someone not finding sufficient trust in this situation should actually not use any own employees either, as these learn a lot of internal details and may later well work for a competitor.
-Don't trust that you could safely avoid this with corresponding legal measures.
+Don't believe that you could safely avoid this with corresponding legal measures.

 But won't he later reuse the gained expertise for our competitor?